TIGRLab/TIGRSlurm-Docs/README.md

 sbatch: error: Unable to allocate resources: Requested node configuration is not available
 ```

-Because the cluster as a whole does not possess any subset of nodes satisfying all of your provided directives.

-The rule when writing these directives is thus the following:
+The rule when writing resource allocation directives is the following:

-*For any set of resources specified by directives, you are limiting yourself to machines willing to provide AT LEAST ALL OF THEM.*

-*Ask for the smallest amount of resources that works!*
+*For any set of resources specified by directives, you are limiting yourself to machines willing to provide AT LEAST ALL OF THEM.* Therefore, always allocate the smallest amount of resources that can run your job!

+Not only will this make more machines eligible to run parts of your job, it will generally allow machines to run *more simultaneous copies* of your job.
+A machine with 8 CPU cores can accept one job of 6 cores **or** two jobs of 4 cores, effectively doubling the performance of that job.